boutell/tome/README.md

 * Fix the flicker.
 DONE
 * Undo.
 DONE
 * Redo
-* Refactor such that this doesn't all have to be one file, and I can use the core editor for things like editing the content of a "Find" field
+* Refactor such that this doesn't all have to be one file and multiple instances of the editor become possible.
+DONE
+* Real dialog for "find" with a field that supports much the same editing functionality as the document via an editor instance.
 * Find
 * Find and Replace
 * Comment toggling